Burnout Is All about the Workplace Not the Employee

 There are many band-aid solutions to managing stress in the work environment.
 However, band-aid solutions like more yoga, better breathing techniques, and undergoing resilience training do not work in optimizing mental health in the long run.

 Burnout is preventable.
-However, it requires companies to employ a timely burnout strategy to ensure employee well-being.
+However, companies must employ a timely burnout strategy to ensure employee well-being.

 Here are some of the best prevention strategies companies can employ to reduce burnout: